Program OverviewPrinter Friendly

 Centennial College's popular Computer Systems Technology - Networking program focuses on the latest in computer systems.

 In the hands-on courses in this advanced diploma program, you gain plenty of practical practice.
-You'll be delving inside PC hardware and learning the intricacies of operating systems, exploring up-to-date computer systems and networks technology, working with computer/server and network technologies, learning how to administer and manage computer systems (Windows/Linux), converged networks (VoIP), wireless networks, network security and data centres/Clouds, and assembling and maintaining systems that serve to empower users in creative, business and communication activities.
+You'll be delving inside computer hardware and learning the intricacies of operating systems, exploring up-to-date computer systems and networks technology, working with computer/server and network technologies, learning how to administer and manage computer systems (Windows/Linux), converged networks (VoIP), wireless networks, network security and data centres/Cloud, and assembling and maintaining systems that serve to empower users in creative, business and communication activities.